secondlife/dullahan/README.md

 * Web page capture to an image or a PDF file
 * Lots more I haven't thought of yet

-There is a short description and a screenshot for each example [here](./examples/README.md).
+There are some examples included in this repository and there is a description and a screenshot for each [here](./examples/README.md).

 ## What is CEF?